rails-girls-summer-of-code/summer-of-code/students/application.md

 It is possible to save drafts of your application.
 This means that you can partially fill it in, and save your progress for later.

+**Want to get a headstart on your application?** You can already create your team on the <a href="https://teams.railsgirlssummerofcode.org/teams">Teams App</a>: On the “Teams” page, click on “New Team” and add your team members (team mate, coaches) to your new team!

 If you have any queries about the application process, please <a href="mailto:contact@rgsoc.org">contact us</a>.

 <h3 id="selection">Selection and judging</h3>